 What have been your funniest/best KAPTÁR moments so far?

-Your biggest milestones in life?
+What are the biggest milestones in your life?

 What is the best part of your job?

-What are you most proud of in life?
+What are you most proud of in your life?